-AMD Ryzen: Specs and performance revealed on new Zen chips
+AMD Ryzen: Specs analysis, rumours and release date window

 Although the PC market may be in decline, there's one area that's showing growth: performance and gaming.
 It's no surprise, then, that AMD is aiming Ryzen at that market, hoping to attract PC gaming fans away from Intel rigs.

-This also shows that AMD is ready to compete once again with Intel properly.
-AMD's problem in the past was that it didn't have Intel's performance per clock.
-This meant that the only way that AMD could match Intel's performance would be to increase clock speeds and power consumption.
+This also shows that AMD is once again ready to compete with Intel properly.
+In the past, AMD didn't have Intel's performance per clock.
+This meant that the only way the company could match Intel's performance would be to increase clock speeds and power consumption.

 With Ryzen and the Zen architecture in general, AMD has revamped its processor architecture to make it more efficient and capable of performing more work per cycle.

 Video: Watch AMD's Ryzen launch event